Portugués Urbano: Features and demographics

 The communities of Mameyes, El Vigia, and Jaime L. Drew, are located within the limits of barrio Portugués Urbano.

 In 2000, Portugués Urbano had 1.14 sqmi of land area and no water surface area.
 In 2000, the population of Portugués Urbano was 5,886 persons, and it had a density of 5,163 persons per square mile.
 The Mameyes landslide tragedy occurred here.

 In 2010, Portugués Urbano had 1.26 sqmi of land area and no water surface area and the population of Portugués Urbano was 4,110 persons with a density of 3,261.9 persons per square mile.

 The highest point in Barrio Portugués Urbano is Cerro Ponce 2 which stands at 574 feet.
 Another notable land feature is Cerro El Vigia which stands at 364 feet.

 Mameyes landslide

 Portugués Urbano attracted attention when, in 1985, over 100 people were buried in their sleep from a landslide as a result of heavy rains, in the Mameyes sector of Barrio Portugués Urbano.
-On October 7, 1985, Ponce was the scene of this major tragedy, when at least 129 people lost their lives to a mudslide in the Mameyes sector of Barrio Portugués Urbano.
+On October 7, 1985, Ponce was the scene of this major tragedy, when at least 129 people died to a mudslide in the Mameyes sector of Barrio Portugués Urbano.
 The heavy rains were part of the 1985 Puerto Rico floods.
 International help was needed to rescue people and corpses.
 The United States and many other countries, including Mexico, France, and Venezuela, sent economic, human, and machinery relief.
 The municipal government, subsequently, moved the remaining residents of the sector to newly built homes in a safer area of the municipality.